Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 Some have opined that another reason to keep the 51st fighting in France, was to keep the German Army divided and, by doing so, reduce the pressure on the main bulk of British and Allied Forces who were retreating from the battlefield to get back to Britain via the French port of Dunkirk.

-The allied troops who missed out on Dunkirk were ordered to head for the port of Le Havre, where a flotilla of naval ships and small craft would transport them back to Britain.
+They were ordered to head for the port of Le Havre, where a flotilla of naval ships and small craft would transport them back to Britain.
 Ironically, the same French port many had arrived at a few, disastrous, months earlier.
 This withdrawal went under the codename, ‘Operation Cycle’.

 These communiqués, now declassified have been prepared for public viewing by the Historical Section of the Cabinet in a document entitled;